-Dr Joe Gattas is at the forefront of a project that aims to reduce wastage and emissions in the timber industry, while adding value, knowledge and character at the same time.
+Dr Joe Gattas is at the forefront of a project that aims to reduce wastage and emissions to work towards a sustainable timber industry, while adding value, knowledge and character at the same time.
 Learn about his quest for mass timber sustainability.

-If you’ve visited Bunnings, a timber yard, or driven past a lumber truck, you’ve seen the rows upon rows of stacked timber, all cut to uniform lengths and widths.
+If you’ve visited Bunnings or a timber yard, or driven past a lumber truck, you’ve seen the rows upon rows of stacked timber, all cut to uniform lengths and widths.

-Have you ever wondered why we’re so fixated on this uniformity, rather than embracing the natural variation or ‘imperfections’ in timber that can actually add character and strength to a structure?
+Have you ever wondered why we’re so fixated on this uniformity, rather than embracing the natural defects in timber that can actually add character and strength to a structure?

-Did you also know that the timber industry wastes huge amounts of time, money, and resources removing pieces that are considered to be ‘defective’?
+Did you know the timber industry wastes huge amounts of time, money and resources removing pieces considered to be ‘defective’?

-If you answered ‘yes’ to any of those questions, you are in good company.
+If you answered ‘yes’ to any of those questions, you're in good company.

 Dr Joe Gattas of UQ’s School of Civil Engineering believes we should flip the current equation and design buildings or usages specific to the qualities of the available timber, rather than using only those pieces that fit our rigid traditional requirements.

-“In sustainable construction, one of the biggest unknowns lies in how we can reduce resource consumption, and subsequently and importantly, reduce total carbon emissions,” says Dr Gattas.
+“In sustainable construction, one of the biggest unknowns lies in how we can reduce resource consumption, and subsequently and importantly, reduce total carbon emissions,” says Joe.

 “Wouldn’t it be nice to be able to show people around your building and, not only has that building been given a unique personality, but there’s also a story to tell about where the material is from and the history behind it?”

-In addition to being a senior lecturer at UQ, Dr Gattas is a Chief Investigator at the Future Timber Hub, a collaboration funded by the Australian Research Council.
+In addition to being a senior lecturer at UQ, Joe is a Chief Investigator at the Future Timber Hub, a collaboration funded by the Australian Research Council.

-“If we better understand the ways trees grow, and how they are processed as building materials, we can design their end-use to match specific natural attributes and reduce the environmental impact of our building construction,” he says.
+“If we better understand the ways trees grow, and how they are processed as building materials, we can design their end-use to match specific natural attributes and reduce the environmental impact of our building construction,” says Joe.

 Rather than literally trying to jam a round peg into a square hole by cutting what nature provides into existing ‘standard’ sizes, the project seeks to observe, track and record the qualities of the stock available before the timber is even harvested.